Skip to main content

 Two optional files tune behavior without touching your agent definitions:

-• karta.toml — deploy and build hints used when the app is published as a release: the entry point, buildpack, and so on.
+• karta.toml - your agent’s deploy identity and build settings: its name, the deploy gate, entry point, and buildpack.
 See the karta.toml reference.

 • karta.jsonc - Karta-specific CLI, harness, and runtime settings (hidden event types, approval policy, idle timeouts, thinking budget).
 See Configuration.